bronto/foreman_hooks-host_rename/README.md

 Installation
 ============

   1. Install the gem as root, using the Ruby 1.9 install location:

-      sudo scl enable ruby193 'gem install foreman_hook-host_rename'
+        sudo scl enable ruby193 'gem install foreman_hooks-host_rename'

-2. Create a configuration file in /etc/foreman_hook-host_rename/settings.yaml.
+  2. Create a configuration file in /etc/foreman_hooks-host_rename/settings.yaml.
      See the 'Configuration' section for details.

-3. Run 'sudo foreman_hook-host_rename --install' to register the hook with Foreman.
+  3. Run 'sudo foreman_hooks-host_rename --install' to register the hook with Foreman.

   4. Restart Apache via 'sudo service httpd restart'

 Configuration
 =============